HTTPWorkshop/httpworkshop.github.io/index.md

 ## When and Where

-The workshop will be held in Germany, 27-30 July 2015.
-Details of the location and venue will be finalized soon.
+The workshop will be held in Münster Germany, 27-30 July 2015.

 Note that we are purposefully holding the workshop in a somewhat "out of the way" location; we want you engaged with the other participants, not popping out